babeliumproject/flex-embeddable-player/README.md

 bpPlayer.skin(skinFileUrl:String):Void
 ```

  Allows loading a skin file for the video player controls.
-Skin files consist of an XML that describes the colours and shapes of the UI controls.
+Skin files consist of an XML that describes the colors and shapes of the UI controls.
 You can see an example XML in the folder *src/resources/skins/white.xml* of the source code.
  * The `skinFileUrl` parameter specifies the URL of an skin XML file.

 * ```javascript